shakirul360/Django-Thoughtcloud-x-EB-/README.md

 Hopefully, I will be able to create a better version of this after gaining knowledge of JavaScript.

-EDIT -- After learning basic JavaScript and Jquery, I implemented Edit and Delete options for each Thought(data).
+EDIT -- After learning basic JavaScript and Jquery, I implemented Edit and Delete options for each Thought(data) in Version 2.0.
 Stack Overflow was instrumental throughout the implementation of my new skills.